paulshorey/notes/javascript/types.md

     Number(n) // 2

 // Works:
-    +n // add a plus sign before the
+    +n // 2
     n | 0 // even better, add a default value
     undefined | 0 // returns 0
     null | 0 // returns 0
     true | 0 // returns 1

 // Error:
-    Using string 'two' instead of string '2' with any of these methods, yields NaN
+    Using 'two' instead of '2' with any of these methods, yields NaN
 ```

 #### Convert to string: